During consultations with patients from Korea and abroad, one of the most consistent concerns I hear is about pore size and skin texture.

 This is one I recommend in nearly every consultation for pore-related concerns.

-Unlike conventional botox, which targets muscle, skin botox is injected superficially into the dermis itself — inducing micro-contraction of the skin and directly regulating sebaceous gland activity.
+Unlike conventional botox, which targets muscle, skin botox is injected superficially into the dermis.
+Helps reduce oil production and create subtle skin tightening, leading to smoother texture and less visible pores.

 Needle RF (Microneedling)